Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/persist_docs.md

     - Define the column name in the corresponding YML file using lowercase or uppercase letters only.
     - Use the [`quote`](../resource-properties/columns.md#quoter) configuration in the corresponding YML file.

-  See the following sample steps on how to use the `quote` field for columns in mixed-case format.
+  See the following sample steps on how to use the `quote` field for columns in a mixed-case format.

     1. Create the following SQL and YML files: